 Consider various word combinations that describe the content you plan to post.
 Don’t be afraid to think outside the box and incorporate puns or even slang that might be fitting.
 If you’re feeling stuck, you can even try a blog name generator to get the ball rolling.

 The next step in starting a blog is to choose your blogging platform and a reliable web host.
 The good news is you don’t have to be a technology wiz to do so.
-With many professional features at your disposal, getting started can often be just a matter of identifying the right online blogging tools.
+With many professional features at your disposal, getting started with making a website for your blog can often be just a matter of identifying the right online blogging tools.

 When making your decision, take into consideration certain factors, such as uptime, bandwidth and customer support.
-Wix offers free web hosting that is both secure and reliable, plus it’s automatically set up once you’ve published your Wix website.
-In addition, you can buy a domain and create a blog all in one place to bring your site to life.
+With Wix you can buy a domain and create a free blog all in one place to bring your site to life.
 It’s an incredibly simple and efficient way to get your food blog up and running.

 The design of your food blog needs to match your needs and brand.
-You can either choose from ready-made blog templates, or create your own design from scratch.
+You can either choose from ready-made blog templates, or when planning how to make your website, create your own design from scratch.
 Let every element of your blog work to enhance your unique brand identity using a defined visual language.
 Take advantage of different fonts and website color schemes to set the right tone and message.

 If you’re looking for design inspiration, take a look at these blog examples to figure out which visuals are best suited to your brand.
 A healthy foods blog, for instance, might be better represented by leafy illustrations and neutral colors over the neon bright hues more commonly seen in processed food ads.
 Alternatively, a blog about retro desserts could be nicely paired with a vintage website font.
 You’ll also want to grab your readers’ attention with mouth watering images.
 After all, appetite is palpable through the lens.

 Another crucial step is creating your own logo.
 Your logo should positively represent your brand, making it instantly recognizable.
+You can use a Food Logo Maker to give you inspiration and to create your own.
 Make sure to feature it on your blog as well as across other branding assets, such as your social media channels or your site’s favicon.